Astor63/BL2-Mods/SMG Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.1.0/ReadMe.md

 - [No More Moxxi Lifesteal v2.0](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Akathris/NoMoreMoxxiLifestealv2.0.txt) by [Akathris](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Akathris) .
 His Mod is self explanatory: removes lifesteal from Moxxi weapons and changes it to passive health regeneration.

-- [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Discord Solver will have a chance to shot 2 GyroJet Explosive bullets at the cost on 2 ammo, and will have a chance to be doubled and shot 4 GyroJet Explosive bullets at the ridiculous cost on 2 ammo.
+- [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Discord Solver will shot 2 GyroJet Explosive bullets at the cost on 2 ammo, and will have a chance to be doubled and shot 4 GyroJet Explosive bullets at the ridiculous cost on 2 ammo.

 ![Discord Solver - Double Anarchy](https://imgur.com/dZW6K2J.png "Don't worry guys... even if my screen capture show French text, my mods are in English")